 - international adapter, two way adapter

 - E-reader and charger.
-I love to read.
-Sometimes I borrow a book from somebody, the library or use a wandering library.
+Sometimes I can borrow a book from someone, the library or use a wandering library.

 Medications and health